christophergillard9696-lgtm/Automation-Designs/README.md

 # Automation-Designs
-My Approaches to Automating Data Pipelines
-NOTHING HERE YET
+NOTHING TO SEE HERE YET